tutek1/DTLabs/02_Player/lab02.md

     ...
     rotation_degrees.x = clamp(rotation_degrees.x, camera_limit.x, camera_limit.y)
 ```
+We use the property of `rotation_degrees` so that we can also have the export parameter in degrees, which is easier to work with for humans.

+> aside positive
+> The `clamp()` function restricts the given value between a maximum and minimum.
+If the **value** is bigger than the maximum, it is set to the maximum.
+The same applies with the minimum

 ### Locking the mouse
 The camera only responds to the mouse if the mouse is inside the **Game** view.
 Let's lock the mouse inside it, so that we can easily look around.

-This part is quite easy just add this function to the camera script:
+This part is quite easy.
+Add this function to the camera script just after variable definitions:
 ```GDScript
 func _ready() -> void:
     Input.mouse_mode = Input.MOUSE_MODE_CAPTURED